 Your Home Will Be Competing For Buyers

 Your home will most likely be competing for a buyers attention.
-Yes, you are not the only house out there.
+Yes, house is not the only house in the marketplace that will suit your clients needs.

 Familiarize yourself with the market and make sure you house is a market leader based on one or more factors, like price, location, condition, etc…